PhilMayer/Guitar-Gyro/README.md

 Finally, each note recursively calls `deployNote` on the next note until we reach the end of the tune.

 ##Make your own Guitar Gyro!
 Guitar Gyro will work with any tune, at any tempo.
-So, to play your own song, simply clone this repo, plug in a new melody (and optionally bass) in 'melody.js', and have at it.
+So, to play your own song, all you need do is clone this repo, plug in a new melody (and optionally bass) in 'melody.js', and have at it.